wp-plugins/powerpress/readme.txt

 * Released on 3/11/2011
 * Fixed bug where media links did not appear for theme functions `get_the_powerpress_content()` and `the_powerpress_content()`.
 (Thanks Douglas for bringing to our attention)
 * Fixed download link not appearing after saving settings in 2.0.
 Download link setting was not getting saved correctly.
-* Fixed bug with Verify button failing with error 302 or 301 when URL has more than 1 redirect.
+* Fixed bug with Verify button failing with HTTP error 302 or 301 when URL has more than 1 redirect.
+* Added `POWERPRESS_EMBED_TEXT` define option so the embed text can be changed.
+Just add `define("POWERPRESS_EMBED_TEXT", "Your Embed Text");` above the include line in your wp-config.php.

 = 2.0 =
 * Released on 3/7/2011